Njack-IITP/cybersecurity/slides/intro-to-ctfs.md

 * Write content in markdown and Jekyll will generate the HTML for it
 * **GitHub pages** offers free and easy hosting solution for static websites
 * Check out `jekyll-themes` on GitHub for amazing repos and sites

+---

+## More about OWASP

+* [OWASP](https://owasp.org) is a non-profit org
+* Aims to make security more accessible
+* [Local chapters](https://owasp.org/chapters/) work in this spirit
+* Chapters have comm channels and regular events
+* Stay tuned for more exciting events from [our chapter](https://owasp.org/www-chapter-indian-institute-of-technology-patna/)